Awungia112/fibbot/README.md

 ## N.B
  In your repository make sure your workflow has read and write permissions.

- Make sure you Github Personal Access Token is set.
+ Make sure your Github Personal Access Token is set.

+ create a second branch and open a pull request.

  Monitor your logs to be sure that the comment is posted succesfully and the fibonacci calculated.